domvm/domvm/README.md

 **Pattern B:** view-linking-model

-You could stay declarative and add slight coupling by having the models pre-define a model-view pairing, moving that responsibility out of any parent templates.
+You can opt for slight coupling by having the models pre-define a model-view pairing, moving that responsibility out of any parent templates.
+Below, we employ OO models, but you could use `Object.create` or other more pure methods to achieve the same goals.

 ```js
 // models